-However, Davis is optimistic that the business community of New Jersey will make the appropriate changes to ensure that more women are able to pursue leadership opportunities in the near future.
+However, Davis is optimistic the business community of NJ will make the appropriate changes; thus ensuring more women are able to pursue leadership opportunities in the near future.

-The Executive Women of New Jersey (EWNJ) has also spoken about a pledge to push more companies to commit to greater diversity and, Davis says, “to create some transparency and accountability.”
+The Executive Women of New Jersey (EWNJ) has also spoken about their pledge; which would push more companies to commit to greater diversity and, Davis says, “to create some transparency and accountability.”

 To hear more from Michellene Davis, check out this segment of Caucus: New Jersey with Steve Adubato.